Deutsche tests investor patience with no-surrender strategy

-FRANKFURT (Reuters) - Deutsche Bank’s (DBKGn.DE) determination to be the last European in the upper echelons of global investment banking is an expensive waiting game for investors.
+FRANKFURT, Dec 9 (Reuters) - Deutsche Bank’s determination to be the last European in the upper echelons of global investment banking is an expensive waiting game for investors.

-European rivals such as UBS UBSN.VX and Barclays (BARC.L) have seen their revenues fall as they have shrunk their bond trading desks, but their returns are in better shape.
+European rivals such as UBS and Barclays have seen their revenues fall as they have shrunk their bond trading desks, but their returns are in better shape.

 Deutsche bets that its strategy, which is to vacuum up activities abandoned by retreating European competitors, will pay off when bond trading rebounds.